HammazAhmed2105/Prefetch-Analysis-Lab/index.md

 Recently, Bill was looking for free resources for testing his skills in web app penetration testing and used Reddit to try to find a cracked version of a popular software called Burpsuite Pro.
 Unfortunately, an unsavory Redditor may have sent Bill some malware.

 We have acquired key forensic artifacts from Bill’s system to better understand what happened once he ran the malware.
 This lab focuses exclusively on the Prefetch files obtained from Bill’s system.
-You might be surprised at just how much this one artifact will reveal about this attack.

 # Lab Setup